AmarjitSahu/AmarjitSahu/README.md

 - 👋 Hi, I’m @AmarjitSahu
-- 👀 I’m interested in making websites, running productivity softwares like Microsoft Excel, and many more.
+- 👀 I’m interested in making websites and apps, running productivity softwares like Microsoft Excel, and many more.
-- 🌱 I’m currently learning HTML, CSS, and some other coding languages.
+- 🌱 I’m currently learning HTML, CSS, JavaScript and some other coding languages.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me via my email sahuamarjit2009@gmail.com